Is Google Buying Policy Through Academia?

 This week, the Wall Street Journal reports that Google has been funding academic research papers worldwide and, unsurprisingly, the conclusions in these papers tend to support Google’s policy interests.
 This is familiar territory of course.
 Most obviously, we remember that Big Tobacco funded all manner of “research” that produced alternative facts about the health hazards of smoking.
 This is not to say that every author or study implicated in this story represents poor scholarship, or a quid-pro-quo scenario; but the sheer volume alone likely has a considerable effect on policy.

-Perhaps the most significant question to consider what happens when the industry that bankrolls self-interested academia happens to be in the information business.
+Perhaps the most significant question to consider is this: What happens when the industry that bankrolls self-interested academia happens to be in the information business?
 Because not only does Google have the financial resources to fund millions of dollars worth of studies, but they also own the most pervasive platform we use to find information.
 So, what are the odds a citizen will yield Google search results linking to news articles that cite Google-funded studies that support Google’s policy views?
 Maybe a little too likely.

 In fact, The WSJ cites a report conducted by the Campaign for Accountability, which identified over 300 papers, published between 2005 and 2017, on the issues of anti-trust, intellectual property, and general regulatory policy.
 “The 329 Google-funded articles that we identified were cited nearly 6,000 times in more than 4,700 unique articles,” according to the report summary.
 “Overall, our analysis suggests that Google is using its sponsorship of academic research, not to advance knowledge and understanding, but as an extension of its public relations and influence machine.”